drshahizan/Python_EDA/assignment/ass3/hpdp/readme.md

 ### 4. Submission Requirements
 📝 Prepare a comprehensive document that outlines the step-by-step process for creating the case study.
-The deadline for submission is **November 12, 2023, at 5:00 PM**.
+The deadline for submission is **26 November 2023, at 5:00 PM**.
 Late submissions will not be accepted and will be disregarded.

 ## File and Folder Structure

 You must place your file in the submission folder.
-Within the [`hpdp/`](https://github.com/drshahizan/Python_EDA/edit/main/assignment/hpdp) folder, create a folder called your group.
+Within the [`hpdp/`](https://github.com/drshahizan/Python_EDA/edit/main/assignment/ass3/hpdp) folder, create a folder called your group.
 Name the default file as `readme.md`.
-You can refer to the [documentation template here](https://github.com/drshahizan/Python_EDA/blob/main/assignment/Assignment_EDA.ipynb).
 Suggested folder structure for this project:

 ```html
 hpdp/your_group/